giordyb/imandocker/readme.md

 *WRAP UP*

-Hopefully you were able to get everything running...if you have any questions please feel free to write me an email, I'll try to help as best as I can.
+Hopefully you were able to get everything running...if you have any questions please feel free to write me an email at giordy_at_giordy.it, I'll try to help as best as I can.

 *Next Up*